Culross: West Kirk and Abbey

-The first recorded minister was John Dykes (1567), He was replaced by Robert Colville of Linlithgow in 1593 who ministered until 1629 when replaced by his assistant Robert Melville.
+The first recorded minister was John Dykes (1567).
+He was replaced in 1593 by Robert Colville, of Linlithgow, who ministered until 1629, when replaced by his assistant Robert Melville.
 John Duncan MA took over in 1632.
-Duncan was pensioned off in 1642 but is recorded as joining the camp of General Leslie at Newcastle 1646/7 during the English Civil War.
+Duncan was pensioned off in 1642 but is recorded as joining the camp of General Leslie at Newcastle 1646–1647 during the English Civil War.

-In the 17th century its most famous minister was the Covenanter James Fraser of Brea who took over in 1689.
+In the 17th century, its most notable minister was the Covenanter James Fraser of Brea, who took over in 1689.

 Industry

-During the 16th and 17th centuries, the town was a centre of the coal mining industry.
-Sir George Bruce of Carnock, who built the splendid 'Palace' of Culross and whose elaborate family monument stands in the north transept of the Abbey church, established a coal mine at Culross in 1575.
-In 1595 he constructed the Moat Pit, the first coal mine in the world to extend under the sea.
+During the 16th and 17th centuries, the town was a centre of the coal-mining industry.
+Sir George Bruce of Carnock, who built Culross Palace and whose elaborate family monument stands in the north transept of the Abbey church, established a coal mine at Culross in 1575.
+In 1590, he constructed the Moat Pit at Culross, the first coal mine in the world known to extend under the sea.
 The mine worked what is now known as the Upper Hirst coal seam, with ingenious contrivances to drain the constant leakage from above.
-This mine was considered one of the marvels of the British Isles in the early 17th century, described by one visitor, John Taylor, The Water Poet, as "a wonder ... an unfellowed and unmatchable work", until the Moat Pit was destroyed in a storm on 30 March 1625.
+This mine was considered one of the marvels of the British Isles in the early 17th century, described by one visitor, John Taylor, as "a wonder ... an unfellowed and unmatchable work", until the Moat Pit was flooded in a storm on 30 March 1625.
+In fact the Moat Pit was one of more than 20 shafts in and around the village sunk by Sir George, his son and grandsons between 1575 and 1676 when the mining migrated eastward as accessible reserves were exhausted.
+Culross Colliery, the collective term used for the pits around the village, was one of the largest, if not the largest, in Britain at this time.
+Some of the coal was used for housefires and industry but the greater part and the basis of the Bruce family wealth was used to evaporate seawater to make salt.